 However, human rights allegations in the sector are also growing at an alarming rate, and investors need to consider the social implications of the increase in demand alongside the environmental benefits.

 For example, in South America, almost a fifth of the allegations tracked by this initiative relate to indigenous peoples’ rights, including violations to free, prior and informed consent.
-Another report for the Washington Post shows that indigenous communities report not being properly compensated for the exploitation of their ancestral lands, nor receive the promised economic benefits that derive from mining activities, while companies operating locally provide very limited public information about their relation with ingenious communities or economic compensation.
+Another report for the Washington Post shows that indigenous communities report not being properly compensated for the exploitation of their ancestral lands, nor receive the promised economic benefits that derive from mining activities, while companies operating locally provide very limited public information about their relation with indigenous communities or economic compensation.

 Stewardship of investees